What type of writing do you edit?

 I copyedit both fiction and nonfiction, especially novels, short stories, creative nonfiction essays, and memoirs, but also articles, newsletters, presentations, reports, and other documents of various lengths and types.
 If you’re not sure about a project, please ask!

-I provide developmental editing for book-length fiction.
+I provide developmental editing for book-length fiction, especially literary, YA, mystery, historical, and speculative.

 Why do I need an editor?
 (I already examined my work, ran a spellcheck, and asked a friend to read it too.)